Michael Pope (filmmaker)

 Michael Somervell Pope (born September 27, 1963) is an American filmmaker, known for the independent feature film Neovoxer (2004).

 Profile

 Neovoxer

-Neovoxer was a experimental feature film.
+Neovoxer was an experimental feature film.
 Showings included live performances of its musical score and sound effects, site-specific installation and other in-person performance.
 Pope was writer, director, editor and performed other roles in the project.
 He enlisted more than two hundred artists and artisans in the project in what he describes as a "Collective creative action".
 It was the first film by an American director to screen at the P1: International Biennial in the Czech Republic (2004), and earned him a Tanne Award for Outstanding Achievement (2000), which recognizes artists with outstanding achievements in their field.

 Music videos with The Dresden Dolls and Amanda Palmer

 Pope shot, cut and directed music videos for Boston locals The Dresden Dolls.
 He directed their first live concert/documentary DVD Live: In Paradise, among other collaborations.
 He directed the music video series “Who Killed Amanda Palmer: A Surrealist Mini Mystery”, in conjunction with the album and book release of the same name.

 In 2009, Pope was commissioned by the Boston Pops to create a new film piece for their New Year's Eve show by Amanda Palmer.
 The film The Old & The New starred Jeremy Geidt and his wife.